-Nick ended up studying at ACU as a second choice after a friend who was studying teaching recommended it.
-However, once he had explored the campus and fallen in love with it, he ended up knocking back a second round offer for his original preference “a good decision as it turned out” he says.
+I ended up studying at ACU as a second choice after a friend who was studying teaching recommended it.
+Once I explored the campus I fell in love with it.
+I ended up knocking back a second round offer for my original preference - a good decision as it turned out.

-"You also had a great opportunity to interact with students from other disciplines.
-Acting as a rep on the student association (and eventually becoming treasurer) allowed me the opportunity to interact with students from all over the campus, helped me make lifelong friends, and eventually introduced me to my wife of 9 years.
-We met in 2003 during a combined meeting of student association executives from all 6 ACU campuses and we were married in November 2005."
+Yes, I had a great opportunity to interact with students from other disciplines.
+Acting as a rep on the student association (and eventually becoming treasurer) allowed me the opportunity to interact with students from all over the campus, helped me make lifelong friends, and eventually introduced me to my wife of nine years.
+We met in 2003 during a combined meeting of student association executives from all six ACU campuses and we were married in November 2005.